Mastering Leash Etiquette: A Guide To Walks With Your Adult Dog

 Starting with Short Distances

 If your dog is new to walking or has not had much exercise recently, it's important to start with shorter distances.
-Gradually increase the length of your walks as your dog's stamina and fitness levels improve.
+Gradually increase the length of your walks as your dog's stamina and levels improve.
 Pushing them too hard and for too long can lead to fatigue or discomfort.
 Pay attention to your dog's behavior during and after walks, ensuring they are not displaying signs of exhaustion or discomfort.
 By gradually building up the distance, you can ensure a positive and enjoyable walking routine for both you and your dog.

 Managing Distractions on the Walk